-We are thrilled to announce that Chevron Fuel Your School will be returning for the 2017 school year in the 17 U.S. markets listed below!
-Chevron’s Fuel Your School program makes it possible for local communities to help generate up to $6+ million for their local public schools in these participating U.S. markets, with the help of local Chevron and Texaco marketers and retailers in seven markets.
-Eligible K-12 projects from the markets below will have a chance for full funding, with the help of Chevron’s Fuel Your School program.
-Read more below on how projects are funded!
+We are thrilled to announce that Chevron Fuel Your School will be returning for the 2018 school year in the 17 regions listed below!
+Chevron’s Fuel Your School program makes it easy for local communities to help generate up to $6 million for public schools in 17 U.S. markets with the help of local Chevron and Texaco marketers in seven markets.
+Eligible projects from the regions below will have the chance to be fully funded as part of the Chevron Fuel Your School campaign.
+Read more below on how funding will be distributed!

-To participate, make sure your school is in one of the markets below (hint: hit control + f and type in your city or county to see if your market is participating this year), and create a project requesting $1,000 or less in materials.
+To qualify for the possibility of full funding, make sure your school is in one of the regions below (hint: hit control + f and type in your city or county to see if you’re eligible this year), and create a project requesting $1000 or less in materials.

 - Municipality of Anchorage, Alaska